Hepatotoxicity (Liver Damage)

 What is it?

 Hepatotoxicity is liver damage.
 It can be caused by medications, chemicals, or cancer itself.
-Many chemotherapy drugs can harm the liver due to the role the liver plays in removing toxins from the body.
+Many chemotherapy drugs can harm the liver since the liver’s job is to remove toxins from the body.

-Hepatotoxicity is found through blood tests called "liver function tests".
+Hepatotoxicity is found through blood tests called "liver function tests” (LFTs).
 This blood test shows how well the liver is working.
-When found early, hepatic toxicity is often reversible.
+When found early, hepatic toxicity can often be treated.

 When should I contact my care team?